RANDCorporation/COVID-19-Parenting-Through-the-Pandemic/README.md

 # RAND Commentary – COVID-19 Parenting Through the Pandemic
 ED & Labor Unit

+This GitHub repository supports a RAND Commentary by Kathryn Edwards, Grace Evans, and Daniel Schwam and can be found at the following URL: https://www.rand.org/blog/2020/04/parenting-through-the-pandemic-whos-working-whos-caring.html

 #### -- Project Status: Completed.

 ## Project Intro/Objective